danielcollishaw/fighting-game/README.md

 ```
 Once cloned, run Unity and add this project to your Unity Hub.

-Once you open the Unity project select file and then build settings.
+Once you open the Unity project, select file and then build settings.
 Choose the appropraite build settings for you system architecture.
 Once you are done with settings, build the app.